 Readers who are looking for something a little more versatile than the earbuds in question have plenty of options available from true wireless noise cancelling earbuds, to true wireless workout earbuds, and more.
 Here are two direct competitors to the OnePlus Buds that feature a similar design and cost just a bit more.

-Get the Mobvoi TicPods 2 for a semi-open design
+Get the Mobvoi TicPods 2 for an open-type fit

 If you want an open pair of earbuds that fit more comfortably, get the Mobvoi TicPods 2 instead.
 For better or worse, these slim earphones more closely resemble the AirPods, and like the OnePlus buds, the microphone system uses ambient noise cancelling technology.
 It isn’t quite as advanced though: the Mobvoi TicPods 2 uses a single-mic array.